19 Jun Is Leadership Ready to Wear the Crown. Be the Crown.

 When comparing these two different ascents, this is where the similarities end and the differences begin.
 The journey to lead from the throne is often immersed in years of training (since birth) around diplomacy, social issues, political issues and economic issues.
 It requires embracing the core values of their country.
 It is about understanding that every word spoken and action taken will be questioned, and considered to have some level of significance.
 Now, think about the ascent to a leadership role in a company.
 Beyond the CEO, how much time is given to preparing new leaders to achieve success in their new role?

-Having had the opportunity to work with many organizations across multiple industries and sizes, it is not unusual to learn that many in positions of leadership fail to understand the difference between leading and managing.
+However, having had the opportunity to work with many organizations across multiple industries and sizes, it is not unusual to learn that many in positions of leadership fail to understand the difference between leading and managing.
 They know how to harness their own individual intelligence and succeed, but often struggle with how to achieve success by harnessing the collective intelligence of those who report up to them.
 They will often use the term Leader and Manager interchangeably.

 What John P. Kotter reminds us is that Leadership is about coping with change.
 More change, demands more leadership.
 Leaders deals with change by: